T. J. Perkins: Teaming with LA Dojo (2019-2020)

-United Empire (2021-present)
+United Empire (2021-2025)

 On September 26, TJP joined up with Will Ospreay and joined the United Empire, turning his back on Connors and beginning a feud between the two.
 The feud ended when Connors defeated TJP.
 On May 1, 2022, TJP was announced to be competing in the Best of the Super Juniors.
 He competed in the B-block, ending with a record of 4 wins and 5 losses, resulting in 8 points, therefore failing to advance to the finals.
 On the finals day, TJP and United Empire stablemate Francesco Akira defeated the IWGP Junior Tag Team Champions Master Wato and Ryusuke Taguchi in a non-title match.
 On June 20, Perkins and Akira would win the titles.

 TJP failed to win more championships, as he was unsuccessful against Stong Openweight Champion Fred Rosser.
 Back in Japan, TJP and Akira defended the championships against Wato and Taguchi at Burning Spirit.
 The duo, now going under the name Catch 2/2, defended the titles once more against Los Ingobernables de Japon (Bushi and Titán).
 In November, the team entered the Super Junior Tag League, although they failed to make it to the final, finishing with 12 points.
 At Wrestle Kingdom 17, the duo defeated tournament winners Lio Rush and Yoh.

 TJP and Akira continued to defend the titles into the new year, defeating Douki and Yoshinobu Kanemaru at The New Beginning in Sapporo in February.
 In April, the duo lost the titles to Jet Setters (Kushida and Kevin Knight), ending their reign at 311 days.
 The following month, TJP entered the Best of the Super Juniors 30 tournament, competing in the A Block.
 TJP finished his campaign with a total of 10 points, failing to advance to the semi-finals.
 On June 4 at Dominion 6.4 in Osaka-jo Hall, Catch 2/2 regained the IWGP Junior Heavyweight Tag Team Championships in a rematch against Jet Setters.
 After the match, the duo was confronted by Clark Connors who berated the duo from the entrance ramp, only for the duo to be attacked from behind by United Empire stablemate Dan Moloney, who defected to Bullet Club alongside Connors.
 Moloney and Connors received their title shot on July 4 on night 1 of NJPW Independence Day, defeating Catch 2/2 to win the titles, ending TJP and Akira's second reign at 30 days.